-Solar lentigo or solar lentigenes is one of the most commonly encountered unwanted pigmentation in our clinic.
-Liverspot, as it is sometimes called, is a coin-shaped dark spot that can occur slowly over a few years or quite suddenly as one crosses into the 30-50 age group.
+Solar lentigo (pl: lentigines) is one of the most commonly encountered unwanted pigmentation in our practice.
+They can appear at any age and on any part of the exposed body.
+Also known as liver spot or sun spot, it is a coin-shaped, darkened area of hyperpigmentation that can occur slowly over a few years, or quite suddenly as one crosses into the 30-50 age group.
 The main cause is due to sun exposure earlier in life, although many patients report that the problem accelerates after childbirth.
-It is a benign condition but considered unsightly, hence the high number of requests to remove it.
+Though largely benign and not harmful to health, solar lentigines are cosmetically disfiguring, and hence the high number of requests to have them removed.

-This is another fairly common condition that tends to appear on the skin after 30 years of age.
+Seborrhoeic Keratosis (pl; keratoses) is another fairly common condition that tends to show up on the skin after 30 years of age.
 It appears as brownish dots or patches on the skin and may get more numerous or bigger with the passage of time.
-It is different from solar lentigo in that it appears slightly “waxy” and is often raised.
-The treatment for “Seb K” is the use of a laser to ablate it.
-Usually, all it takes is one session and a significantly improved skin tone is achieved.
-Recurrence is slow, taking many years if good skin care is maintained.
+It is different from solar lentigo in that it appears slightly “waxy”, and is often raised with a “stuck-on” appearance.

 Naevus of Ota